-Other areas that can limit the overhead press are shoulder internal rotation.
+Other areas that can limit the overhead press are internal shoulder rotation.
 If you don’t have adequate shoulder internal rotation, approximately 70 degrees, this can also be a limiting factor.
-Performing self-myofascial release (SMR), as shown in the video above, followed by some of the active exercises we show below can also help to improve your overhead press.
+Start by performing self-myofascial release (SMR), as shown in the video above.
+Following that with some of the active exercises, we show below, can also help to improve your overhead press.

 Decreased Thoracic Spine Mobility

-As we start to move away from the shoulder, poor thoracic spine mobility, specifically the ability to extend and/or rotate can play a huge role in affecting the function of the shoulder.
+As we start to move away from the shoulder, poor thoracic spine mobility can play a huge role in affecting the function of the shoulder.
 If the thoracic spine lacks mobility or stability, this places the ribs in a poor position.
 If the ribs are in a poor position, the scapula is in a poor position.
 Last, if the scapula is a poor position, then the glenohumeral joint will be in a poor position for activity overhead.

 Here is a video on how to assess Thoracic Spine Mobility Actively:

-Normal thoracic spine mobility in the quadruped position as shown above should be 50 degrees with the line of the trunk in relation to the horizon.
+Normal thoracic spine mobility with this test should be 50 degrees with the line of the trunk about the horizon.
 If someone doesn’t exhibit 50 degrees or greater of passive thoracic rotation, then this is another area that should be improved upon.

 We want to assess both active and passive thoracic spine mobility because if someone is limited actively, but has full passive mobility, then they need to perform some type of stability or motor control exercise.

 If someone is limited both passively and actively, then we know that they have limited thoracic spine mobility.
 If active is limited but passive is not, then a stability problem is to blame (more on this later).

-Doing various thoracic spine mobility drills can help to improve thoracic spine mobility and in turn, decrease stress placed on the glenohumeral joint and improve your overhead pres.
+Doing various thoracic spine mobility drills can help to improve thoracic spine mobility.
+In turn, this will decrease the stress placed on the glenohumeral joint and improve your overhead press.